margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Same Metaphor, A Different Story ##
 It's the same metaphor, but a different story.
 It's the same culture, but different perspectives.
-It's the same truth, but different journeys.
+It's the same discovery, but different journeys.
+It's the same world, but different places.
+It's the same Sun, but different angles.
+It's the same spectrum, but different colors.
+It's the same Truth, but different standpoints.
+It's the same core, but different viewpoints.
-It's the same idea, but a different viewpoint.
+It's the same system, but different tracks.

 --We are all weaving in and out and learning the same lessons in different colors.

-Each one of us individual.
---It's the same system, but different tracks

---The road is widening, the road is growing deeper.

-One encouraged me to speak up and read, another encouraged me to sing and write

 <br>